China's Xi calls for oil trade in yuan at Gulf summit in Riyadh

 "The Chinese and Saudi governments will also be looking to support their national champions and other private sector actors to move forward with trade and investment deals.
 There will be more cooperation on the tech side of things too, prompting familiar concerns from Washington."

-Saudi Arabia agreed an MOU with Huawei this week on cloud computing and building high-tech complexes in Saudi cities.
+Saudi Arabia agreed a memorandum of understanding with Huawei this week on cloud computing and building high-tech complexes in Saudi cities.
 The Chinese tech giant has participated in building 5G networks in Gulf states despite US concerns over a possible security risk in using its technology.

 Natural partners